NESCent/Tools-for-Evo-Hack/wiki/Multiple_Whole_Genome_Syntenic_Analyses_Visualization:_identifying_patterns_of_conservation_and_divergence_across_multiple_whole_genomes.md

     compare and visualize multiple whole genomes in order to identify patterns of conservation and divergence in the structure and evolution of multiple genomes.
-GBrowse\_syn (no my understanding), does not scale well to whole genomes.
+GBrowse\_syn (no my understanding), does not scale well to whole genomes views, however it does well for smaller regions (contig sized or smaller).
+There are issues with GBrowse\_syn scaling to a large number of genomes.

 Key Challenges